entando/entando-docs/vuepress/docs/next/docs/curate/bundle-filters.md

+---
+sidebarDepth: 2
+---
 # Filtering Bundles

-Entando Bundles are filterable by component, status or textual search from the App Builder user interface.
+Entando Bundles can be filtered by its status, component part, or textual search from the App Builder user interface.

 ![App Builder bundle filtering](./img/bundle-filtering.png)

 ## Filtering Bundles by Component

-To filter a bundle by component, its custom resource on the Entando Cluster must contain appropriate labels.
+To filter a bundle by component, its custom resource in the Entando Cluster must contain appropriate labels.
 Valid labels are: widget, plugin, fragment, pageTemplate, contentType and contentTemplate.
 To correctly define a label in a K8s resource requires both a key and value, but Entando uses only the key when filtering.
 Although the value is arbitrary, we recommend a setting of `"true"` for clarity and simplicity.

 ### Supported Labels Keys